Tohoku Zunko: Development

 She was originally created to help promote the recovery of the Tōhoku region in the wake of the 2011 Tōhoku earthquake and tsunami.
 Zunko's release marked an improvement compared to previous Voiceroid models, notably in the user interface.
 The ability to adjust strength of intonation has been added, as well as the ability to insert pauses directly into the tuning screen.
 Users can also directly use ruby pronunciation markers in the text.
 It also reads text at up to 4x speed and can output 22.1 kHz sample-rate audio files.

 Additional software

 A fundraising campaign was in effect with the goal of creating a Vocaloid vocal for Zunko if the required funds (¥5,000,000) were met by July 20.
 Since then, the campaign was successful and her vocal was released in June 2014 for Vocaloid 3.

 Her Voiceroid software was updated in 2015 to Voiceroid+ ex along with 5 other Voiceroid products.

 Characteristics

 Her character design is based on a zunda-mochi, a Tōhoku specialty, which is a traditional sweet made of green soybean paste.
-She has two sisters Itako (older) and Kiritan (younger) who were both developed for UTAU, as well as a pet called "Zundamon".
+She has two sisters Itako (older) and Kiritan (younger) who were both developed for UTAU, as well as a pet named Zundamon.